github/docs/content/codespaces/developing-in-codespaces/opening-an-existing-codespace.md

 shortTitle: Open an existing codespace
 ---

-You can reopen any of your active or stopped codespaces on {% data variables.product.prodname_dotcom_the_website %}, in {% data variables.product.prodname_vscode %}, or by using {% data variables.product.prodname_cli %}.
+You can reopen any of your active or stopped codespaces on {% data variables.product.prodname_dotcom_the_website %}, in a JetBrains IDE, in {% data variables.product.prodname_vscode %}, or by using {% data variables.product.prodname_cli %}.
 You can't reopen a codespace that has been deleted.
 For more information, see "[{% data variables.product.prodname_codespaces %} lifecycle](/codespaces/developing-in-codespaces/codespaces-lifecycle)."

 ## Opening an existing codespace